vbacollective/riff/README.md

 - Use persistent bus presets for scene-wide effects.
 - Use master processors lightly for final polish rather than heavy per-sample coloration on every voice.
 - Keep effect-heavy processing for important voices only.
-- Use `RiffMaxVoicesPerBuffer` to prevent repeated button clicks from stacking too many copies.
+- Use `RiffMaxVoicesPerBuffer` to prevent repeated button clicks from stacking too many copies, or set it to `0` when you intentionally want no cap.
 - Use `RiffVoiceSetFilterHz` when frequency-based filtering is clearer than normalized filter values.
 - Keep `RiffAutoSuspendTimer` enabled for editor stability unless you intentionally need a warm timer during heavy gameplay bursts.
+- Use `RiffPrepareForVbeEdit` before editing code while audio is active, then `RiffResumeAfterVbeEdit` when finished.
 - Use `RiffEditorEmergencyStop` only as a development recovery helper if an old session leaves the VBE stuck.
 - Always call `RiffClose` on exit.